10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: severely.

 Indian farmers fear this haemorrhagic, cytotoxic snake above all others.
 Indian farms are typically bushier and more overgrown than a micromanaged German wheat field, giving the Russell’s viper the perfect habitat to thrive in.
-Antivenom is extremely hard to deliver to these bitten workers, who work very remotely.
-They also lack basic protective equipment such as an impenetrable pair of leather boots.
-Amputation is possible with Russell’s viper bites, depriving farm workers of their livelihood.
-On the other hand, they do help to remove rat pests, but most farmers would probably be shot of them if they could.
+Antivenom is available, but extremely hard to deliver to these bitten workers, who work in remote villages.
+Many workers also lack basic protective equipment, such as an impenetrable pair of leather boots.

 4 Corn snake